rustamkulenov/hr/README.md

 # hr
-Draws horizontal line in a console &lt;hr>
+Draws a horizontal line in a console occupying the full width of a terminal.
+Inspired by &lt;hr&gt; HTML tag.

 ## Usage